DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 - Fire crakling: impulsive noise.
 - Clock tick: It depends.
 Impulsive every second (frequency= 1 Hz).
 But in some audio clips, there are several "pulsations" in a  1 second time frame.
 And the ticks have the signature of a non-linear mechanical vibration that radiates sound, with harmonics.

-Each class contains 40 .ogg files.
-The ESC-10 and ESC-50 datasets have been prearranged into 5 uniformly sized folds so that clips extracted from the same original source recording are always contained in a single fold.

 Before we start developing more advanced techniques, we test mel-spectrograms and wavelets.
 With optimized pre-processing. <br> We will train a Convolution Neural Network model.  <b> At that point, we target an accuracy >= 90 %  </b>

 ##  Mel-Spectrograms and Convolutional Neural Networks

 Optimization of mel-spectrogram parameters for best discrimination of sound categories.